TapanSoni/CybersecurityDiscord2020CTF/README.md

     # This is an important part
     # I went on a rant about this part a while back in the #general channel of the Discord
     # It has something to do with a function in a library in Python
+    # Probably has something to do with the hashing function
+    # Might want to look into how the update() function works - the buffer is overloaded?
+    # How do you fix that?
     # Should probably do something about it here

 #################### END FOR LOOP ####################